Hadrien-Janssens/sijetaisunefleur/README.md

-# 📝 Si j'étais une fleur
+# 📝 Si j’étais une fleur

-IfoFix is a web application developed as part of a school project.
-It allows school administrators to assign and manage student interventions in the school's cybercafé.
+“Si j’étais une fleur” is a web application developed during my 5-week internship.
+It is a point-of-sale (POS) software with a dashboard to manage sales, export Excel files, and automatically send invoices to clients.

 ## 🎯 Purpose

-The main goal of this application is to track the interventions carried out by students and to allow teachers to assign students to specific tickets.
+The main goal of this application is to simplify accounting tasks, improve productivity through automation, and centralize key business data in an intuitive interface.

 ## 🛠️ Main Features

-- Create tickets and interventions.
-- Manage tickets, students, and hardware.
+- Create tickets, invoices, clients, and items.
+- Export Excel files (clients list, sales over a specific period, etc.).
+- Export all invoices for accounting purposes.
+- Automatically send invoices to clients.

 ## 🧰 Technologies Used

-- **Frontend**: Vue.js, Tailwind CSS, Schadcn-vue, Lucide Vue Next
+- **Frontend**: Vue.js, Tailwind CSS, Schadcn-vue, Lucide
 - **Backend**: Laravel 12, Sqlite

 ## ⚙️ Installation